kocagozcem/react-native-login-keycloak/README.md

 # react-native-login-keycloak
 This is a fork of mahomahoxd react-native-login-keycloak module.
-This version implements auth processo without browser linking.
+This version implements auth process without browser linking.

 ## Usage